jonatoj/API-Capstone/README.md

 ## Requirements
-A web browser.
+* A web browser.
-An active internet connection.
+* An active internet connection.
-User Instructions.
+* User Instructions.
-Select a Cuisine from the list and number of images to display.<ul>
+* Select a Cuisine from the list and number of images to display.

+#

 Select one of twenty six cuisines displayed and select number of recipes to display